Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 ### Step 3
 Used XLOOKUP function to create 3 new columns (Customer name, Email, Country) in the "Orders" table.
-This is done using data from the "Customers" table and then transferring this data to the orders table.
-Thus, we are basically joining data from the customers table to the orders table (we will then use this data for analysis).
+This is done using data from the "Customers" table and then transferring this data into the orders table.
+Thus, we are basically joining the data from the customers table to the orders table (we will then use this data for analysis).
 The formula is the following:

 =XLOOKUP(C2,customers!$A$1:$A$1001, customers!$B$1:$B$1001,,0).

-I then clicked on the bottom right of the cell with the XLOOKUP function in order to auto-populate the column.
-I conducted similar steps for the email and country column.
-However, for the email column, I wrapped the XLOOKUP function within a IF statement, since we getting the value 0 for customers with no email.
+I then clicked on the bottom right of the cell with the XLOOKUP function to auto-populate the column.
+I conducted similar steps for the "email" and "country" column.
+However, for the email column, I wrapped the XLOOKUP function within an IF statement, since we are obtaining the value 0 for customers with no email.
 I used the following IF statement:

 =IF(XLOOKUP(C2,customers!$A$1:$A$1001,customers!$C$1:$C$1001,,0)=0,"",XLOOKUP(C2,customers!$A$1:$A$1001, customers!$C$1:$C$1001,,0))